JacyGao/eagameslib-api/README.md

 <b>Test</b>

 <b>Unit test</b> has not been implemented due to time constraints.
-However it must be implemented to prevent regression in further development
+However it must be implemented to prevent regression in further development.

 <b>Integration test</b> has not been implemented due to time constraints.
-However it's recommended to be implemented to ensure the APIs are serving properly
+However it's recommended to be implemented to ensure the APIs are serving properly.

+The offcial golang testing package: (https://golang.org/pkg/testing/)

 <h1>API Documentation</h1>